Working on or near energised electrical installations

 Read the guidance note

-Letter to owners and occupiers regarding ban on live work
+Letter to electricity customers regarding ban on live work

 Building and Energy has prepared a letter signed by the Director of Energy Safety to inform electricity customers about the new laws, which strictly limit work on or near energised electrical equipment to exceptional circumstances.
 Electrical contractors and electricians are encouraged to provide a copy of this letter to their customers when quoting and performing electrical work.

-Letter to owners and occupiers from the Director of Energy Safety
+Letter to from the Director of Energy Safety

 Download the letter here to provide to your customer